 How to apply for a Skilled Worker sponsor licence

 Below you can find answers to many of your questions on the UK’s most used work immigration route – the Skilled Worker visa and what firms need in place to be able to sponsor the talent they need.
-If you think you could benefit from a Skilled Worker sponsor licence or have any questions about compliance, please feel free to contact us on 0207 033 9527 or at enquiries@vanessaganguin.com for a free initial consultation.
+If you think you could benefit from a sponsor licence, would like to discuss which type or have any other questions about work visas, sponsorship and compliance, please feel free to contact us on 0207 033 9527 or at enquiries@vanessaganguin.com for a free initial consultation.

 Our friendly experts are highly regarded in major legal guides such as Best Lawyers for helping firms through all stages of sponsoring the staff they need as efficiently as possible.